russelldmatt/brain-teasers/brain-teasers/neurotic-basketball-player/solution.md

 ## Using intuition ##

 The probability of making a shot doesn't change from one shot to the next.
-Let's say he's currently make n out of t shots.
+Let's say he's currently made n out of t shots.

 $$
 p_{make it} = \frac{n}{t}